kevinolega/minimalchanges/_posts/2010-10-27-utilize-resources.md

 	<li>What can I do to move forward and progress with what I am currently doing?</li>
 	<li>How do I keep moving forward despite my limitations without buying anything?</li>
 </ul>
-Now I know you come to this <strong>blog</strong> to look for hints to improve your situation.
+Now I know you come to this **blog** to look for hints to improve your situation.
 Stop reading for today and give it a shot.

-<strong>You can also sign up <a href="http://feedburner.google.com/fb/a/mailverify?uri=Minimalchangescom">for free updates via email</a>or <a href="http://feeds.feedburner.com/minimalchangescom">RSS</a>.</strong>
+**You can also sign up <a href="http://feedburner.google.com/fb/a/mailverify?uri=Minimalchangescom">for free updates via email</a>or <a href="http://feeds.feedburner.com/minimalchangescom">RSS</a>.**